You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 3. The organization as a whole

-Knowledge sharing organization-wide requires applications which can support the organization’s digital workplace.
+Knowledge sharing organization-wide requires applications that can support the organization’s digital workplace.
 Tools must support an enterprise's needs and integrate seamlessly into existing IT setups.

-Begin your implementation project by collecting information about your current IT environment and devloping deployment strategies for Office 365.
-Not fully understanding the need to migrate, and lacking a strategy for what needs to happen during the migration will hinder success.
+Begin your O365 implementation project plan by collecting information about your current IT environment.
+Effective deployment plans can’t be created without fully understanding why you’re migrating and what needs to happen during the switch.

-Schedule a kickoff meeting to familiarize your deployment team members with the overall goals and scope of the project.
+Schedule an “Implement Office 365” kickoff meeting to familiarize your deployment team members with the overall goals and scope of the project.
 Use this meeting to clarify and communicate responsibilities.

-Collect facts and figures about your existing IT environment to understand the technology solutions implemented by your company.
-Check if your on-premises environment meets the requirements for an Office 365 setup, by considering these areas:
+A major step in your pre-migration checklist is to collect facts and figures about your existing IT environment to understand the technology solutions implemented by your company.
+Check if your on-premises environment meets the requirements for the setup by considering these areas: